Walter Stuart, Master of Blantyre1

 M, #131000, b. after 1625, d.
 3 November 1670

 Richard Blayney, 4th Lord Blayney, Baron of Monaghan was born after 1625.
-He was the son of Henry Blayney, 2nd Lord Blayney, Baron of Monaghan and Jane Moore.1 He married, firstly, Elizabeth Vincent, daughter of Thomas Vincent and Joanna Burges, on 9 March 1653.1,2 He married, secondly, Elizabeth Mallock, daughter of John Mallock and Susannah Willoughby, at Camberwell, Surrey, England.1 He died on 3 November 1670.1 He was buried on 7 November 1670 at St. Michan's Church, Dublin, County Dublin, Ireland.3
+He was the son of Henry Blayney, 2nd Lord Blayney, Baron of Monaghan and Jane Moore.1 He married, firstly, Elizabeth Vincent, daughter of Thomas Vincent and Joanna Burges, on 9 March 1653.1,2 He married, secondly, Elizabeth Mallock, daughter of John Mallock and Susannah Willoughby, at Camberwell, Surrey, EnglandG.1 He died on 3 November 1670.1 He was buried on 7 November 1670 at St. Michan's Church, Dublin, County Dublin, IrelandG.3

-Richard Blayney, 4th Lord Blayney, Baron of Monaghan was Escheator of County Tyrone and Ulster.1 He held the office of Member of Parliament (M.P.) for Cavan, Fermanagh and Monaghan [U.K.] in 1656.1 He held the office of Member of Parliament (M.P.) for County Monaghan [Ireland] between 1661 and 1666.1 He succeeded to the title of 4th Lord Blayney, Baron of Monaghan, co.
+He was Escheator of County Tyrone and Ulster.1 He held the office of Member of Parliament (M.P.) for Cavan, Fermanagh and Monaghan [U.K.] in 1656.1 He held the office of Member of Parliament (M.P.) for County Monaghan [Ireland] between 1661 and 1666.1 He succeeded as the 4th Lord Blayney, Baron of Monaghan, co.
 Monaghan [I., 1621] in December 1669.1

 Children of Richard Blayney, 4th Lord Blayney, Baron of Monaghan and Elizabeth Vincent